PRESERVING YOUR FAMILY BUSINESS WITH LONG TERM CARE PLANNING

 If the word “retirement” makes you simultaneously chuckle and cringe, you may be one of the many family business owners who can’t imagine ever fully stepping down from your company.
 Even as you establish a business continuation plan, train the younger generation, and relinquish some responsibilities, you may imagine yourself busy in a mentoring role for many years to come.
 It’s no wonder: You’ve worked hard to build a successful business that provides an important source of income for your family, and you don’t want it to be compromised when you no longer run it.
+Here are some long term care insurance facts for you to consider.

 Consider the Future